 The judges will be members of the technical committee, organizing committee, and individual teams.
-There will be six judges for each game, where judges will not judge any game in which their team is competing (if possible).
-Three judges will judge each team, and the team each judge is scoring will change at halftime.
-The judges will score the players based on the following criteria:
+There will be five judges for each game, where judges will not judge any game in which their team is competing (if possible) and one judge will be designated as head judge.
+The head judge will instruct the judges in how to properly judge the game, monitor drop-in player communication, and make notes regarding when players are not present on the field throughout the game.